Kigali Declaration on Neglected Tropical Diseases

 We commit to:

-- Supporting national and international NTD medicines access programmes in alignment with the WHO 2030 roadmap through our committed donations of reliable safe and effective medicines, other health products, and supportive complementary funding to control, eliminate and eradicate NTDs.;
+- Supporting national and international access-to-medicines programmes for NTDs – in alignment with the WHO 2030 NTD road map – through our committed donations of reliable, safe and effective medicines and diagnostics, supported by complementary funding from donors and governments to control, eliminate and/or eradicate NTDs.

-- Supporting innovation and its timely delivery to people and programmes for safe and impactful scale up as required to meet the WHO 2030 roadmap goals and beyond, with a view to control, eliminate and eradicate NTDs.;
+- Supporting R&D for new treatments, and their delivery to people and programmes for safe and impactful scale-up, as required to meet the WHO 2030 NTD road map’s goals and beyond.

-We, as public and private sector donors, commit to deploying our technical and financial resources in support of countries to achieve the WHO 2030 roadmap goals by:
+We, as public- and private-sector donors, commit to deploying our technical and financial resources in support of countries to achieve the WHO 2030 NTD road map goals by:

-- Partnering and collaborating with endemic countries to support their plans and stewardship of resources to achieve disease specific goals while building the resilience of country health systems.
+- Partnering and collaborating with endemic countries to support their plans and stewardship of resources to achieve disease-specific goals while building resilient health systems.